oli-d/nova/http/README.md

 Single<ReplyType> sendGetRequest(String destination, long timeout, TimeUnit timeUnit)
 ```

-Those methods allow you to send an HTTP GET request to the passed destination and return a ```Single``` which either
+Those methods allow you to send an HTTP GET request to the passed origin and return a ```Single``` which either
 contains the server reply or an eventual error.
 The return value is created by the ```messageUnmarshaller``` you passed
 into the```HttpAdapter```'s builder, which will be fed the HTTP response body.